-- By rail: Nagercoil junction is the nearby railway station.
+- Rrail: Nagercoil junction is the nearby railway station.
 One can easily take trains from here.

-- By road: The temple is one kilo metre far from Nagercoil Vadaseri and from Meenakshipuram bus stand.
+- Road: The temple is 1km far from Nagercoil Vadaseri and from Meenakshipuram bus stand.
 Adequate road facilities are available to reach Nagercoil from all parts of the state.

-- Hotel Sahana Castle at Distillery road, vadaseri is reviewed to be a great place with suitable accommodations.
-It is located opposite to the Omni bus stand.
+- Hotel Sahana Castle at Distillery road, vadaseri is a great place with suitable accommodations, according to reviews.
+It is opposite to the Omni bus stand.

 - Hotel Udupi International is another grand place to check in.
-It is located about 20 km from Kanyakumari.
+It is about 20 km away from Kanyakumari.
 It has splendid facilities including its advantageous position making communications available at its doorstep.

-- Vivekananda Rock Memorial is a popular tourist attraction in Kanyakumari built in 1970 in honor of Swami Vivekananda and his teachings.
+- Vivekananda Rock Memorial is also a popular tourist attraction in Kanyakumari in honor of Swami Vivekananda and his teachings.

-- Devi Kanya Kumari temple is one among the 108 Shakthi Peethas in the world was built by sage Parshurama around 3000 year ago and dedicated to the goddess Bhagavathy Amman.
+- Further, Devi Kanya Kumari temple is one among the 108 Shakthi Peethas in the world.
+Sage Parshurama built it around 3000 year ago for the goddess Bhagavathy Amman.

 Once I went through an article about a big floral market at Nagercoil.
 But have forgotten the name.
 Do u have any idea?